FastAPI 104: Rate Limiting & Throttling, Token Buckets, Sliding Windows & Redis

 t=2s: bucket=2 again...

 Token bucket is burst-friendly.
-A client that's been idle can use their accumulated tokens all at once.
-This is the right model for upload endpoints, search, or any endpoint where occasional bursts are expected.
-The sustained rate (refill rate) is what's actually enforced long-term.
+A client that's been idle can spend accumulated tokens in one go.
+It's the right model for anywhere occasional bursts are expected, like file uploads or search.
+The sustained rate (refill rate) is what's actually enforced long term.

 Algorithm 2: sliding window counter